mediaexplorer74/AniLibria/README.md

 # AniLibria 2.4.8

 ## About
 This is RnD thing...
-This is my client for Win10Mobile (min os build 15063)  =) I'm not designer...
-The interface is a quite broken...
-But "it works"! =)))) Help to improve XAML if you can... and if you love JP anime also , too!
+This is my client for Win10Mobile (min os build 15063).
+I'm not designer... and the interface is a quite broken... but... it just works! =)))) Help to improve XAML if you can... and if you love JP anime also , too!

 ## Screenshots